Lella Vignelli: Work and career

 In 1971, the Vignellis established Vignelli Associates and opened offices in New York, Paris, and Milan.
+As Vignelli Associates, their work included corporate identity design alongside publication, exhibition, furniture, product, jewellery, and clothing design.
+Lella focussed on the three-dimensional design work of the practice, and also served as Executive Vice President and later Chief Executive Officer.

 The firm's commissions included corporate identity programmes for Bloomingdale's department store in 1972, Lancia automobiles in 1978, and Ducati motorcycles in 1992, as well as the signage system for the Guggenheim Museum Bilbao in 1997.
-Lella continued to focus on the three-dimensional design work of the practice, and also served as Chief Executive.

 Vignelli Associates was commissioned to design the graphic identity, signage systems, and subway map for the New York City Subway in 1972.
 The design was based on "abstract simplicity" with all of the subway lines indicated using straight, vertical, horizontal, or diagonal lines arranged at either 45 or 90 degree angles.
 Each subway line is indicated using a unique color, while the stops are designated with a simple black dot.
 This color-scheme is repeated on the corresponding colored circular icons on the signage throughout the subway system, platforms, and trains.
 That map was met with some criticism for being difficult to understand, although it has been described as "a cult phenomenon for generations of graphic designers".

 In 1978, the Vignellis founded Vignelli Designs, a separate company which focused on product and furniture design, and for which Lella served as president.
 Their furniture designs included the Handkerchief chair for Knoll (1985); the Serenissimo table (1985) for Italian manufacturer Acerbis; and the Magic coffee table (1990) for Acerbis's lower-priced Morphos label.
 Other Vignelli designs have included retail layouts for Artemide, jewelry for Cleto Munari, and glassware for Venini and Steuben Glass Works.